linusjf/UnixWorkbench/readme.txt

-This is the readme.txt file that describes the shell scripts created for exercises in the book The Unix Workbench by Sean Kross. add.sh addseq.sh addseq2.sh
+This is the readme.txt file that describes the shell scripts created for exercises in the book The Unix Workbench by Sean Kross.

+Dir .

+add.sh
+addseq.sh
+addseq2.sh